paullopes2004/RegressionCourseProject/reports/Project_Summary.md

 | momentum_90 | 1.047 | 0.073 | 14.3 | <1e-38 | Early momentum strongly predicts full-year performance |
 | trend_ma30 | 0.233 | 0.195 | 1.20 | 0.231 | Short-term trend isn't significant after controlling for momentum |

-The **intercept** of 0.186 makes sense - it's close to the average return we saw in the data.
+The **intercept** of 0.186 makes sense, it's close to the average return we saw in the data.
 This is what you'd expect if all our predictors were at their average values.

 The **volatility** coefficient of -0.468 was negative and highly significant.
 This was interesting because it suggests that riskier stocks actually underperformed during this period.
 For every 1 unit increase in annualized volatility, the log return decreases by about 0.47 units.
-This could be related to the "low volatility anomaly" that some researchers have found - sometimes less volatile stocks outperform riskier ones, which contradicts traditional finance theory.
+This could be related to the "low volatility anomaly" that some researchers have found, sometimes less volatile stocks outperform riskier ones, which contradicts traditional finance theory.

 **Average volume** had a tiny positive coefficient (0.0007) but it wasn't statistically significant (p = 0.531).
 This means trading activity doesn't really help us predict returns in a cross-sectional sense.
 We thought maybe more liquid stocks would perform better, but the data didn't support that.

 **Momentum** was by far the strongest predictor with a coefficient of 1.047 and a p-value essentially zero.
 This means that if a stock's 90-day momentum increases by 0.1 (a 10% log return), we'd expect the full-year return to increase by about 0.105.
-The coefficient being close to 1 is interesting - it suggests that early momentum doesn't just predict returns, it almost directly translates to full-year performance.
+The coefficient being close to 1 is interesting, it suggests that early momentum doesn't just predict returns, it almost directly translates to full-year performance.
 This is the momentum effect that's been documented in finance literature.

 **Trend MA30** had a positive coefficient (0.233) but wasn't significant (p = 0.231).
 Once we control for momentum, the short-term moving average trend doesn't add much.
 This makes sense because momentum and trend are probably capturing similar information.